A proof of the Conjecture of Lehmer: Introduction

-The passage from the Parry Upper function $f_{\beta}(z)$ to the Mahler measure ${\rm M}(\beta)$ (when $\beta > 1$ is a reciprocal algebraic integer) constitutes the main discoveries of the author, and relies upon two facts: (i) the \underline{discovery of lenticular distributions of zeroes} of $f_{\beta}(z)$ in the annular region $e^{-\lo \beta} = \frac{1}{\beta} \leq |z| < 1$ which are very close to the lenticular sets of zeroes of the trinomials $G_{\dyg(\beta)}(z)$ of modulus $< 1$; (ii) \underline{the identification} \underline{of these zeroes as conjugates of $\beta$}.
+(ii) \underline{the identification of these zeroes as conjugates of $\beta$}.
 The quantity $\lo \beta$ is the topological entropy of the $\beta$-shift.
-These lenticular distributions of zeroes lie in the cusp of the fractal of Solomyak of the $\beta$-shift \cite{solomyak} (recalled in section $\S$ \ref{S3.2}).
-The key ingredient for obtaining the Dobrowolski type minoration of the Mahler measure ${\rm M}(\beta)$ in Theorem \ref{mainDOBROWOLSLItypetheorem} relies upon the best possible evaluation of the deformation of these lenticuli of zeroes by the method of Rouch\'e (in section $\S$ \ref{S5}) and the coupling between the Rouch\'e conditions and the asymptotic expansions of the lenticular zeroes.
+These lenticular distributions of zeroes lie in the cusp of the fractal of Solomyak of the $\beta$-shift \cite{solomyak} (recalled in Section $\S$ \ref{S3.2}).
+The key ingredient for obtaining the Dobrowolski type minoration of the Mahler measure ${\rm M}(\beta)$ in Theorem \ref{mainDOBROWOLSLItypetheorem} relies upon the best possible evaluation of the deformation of these lenticuli of zeroes by the method of Rouch\'e (in Section $\S$ \ref{S5}) and the coupling between the Rouch\'e conditions and the asymptotic expansions of the lenticular zeroes.

 The identification of the complete set of the conjugates $\beta^{(i)}$ of $\beta$, $|\beta^{(i)}|<1$ ($\beta > 1$ being a reciprocal algebraic integer), seems to be unreachable by the present method.
 The identification of the lenticular conjugates of modulus $< 1$ can only be done in an angular subsector of $\arg(z) \in [-\frac{\pi}{3}, \frac{\pi}{3}]$ (Proposition \ref{splitBETAdivisibility+++} and Theorem \ref{divisibilityALPHA}).
 Consequently the present method only gives access to a ``{\em part}" of the Mahler measure itself.
 We denote by $\lc_{\beta}$, $\lc_{\theta_{\dyg(\beta)}^{-1}}$ the lenticular sets of zeroes of $f_{\beta}(z)$, resp. of $G_{\dyg(\beta)}(z)$.
 We call